-- Operations & Project Management (15 credits)
+- Operations and Project Management (15 credits)

 - Introduction to Contract Law (15 credits)

-- Consultancy Entrepreneurship Project (30 credits)
+- Entrepreneurship Consultancy Project (30 credits)

 - Self-Managed Learning (30 credits)

-In the Consultancy Project you will prepare a business plan for the start of a new business and will advise, as a consultant, on the business proposals of other students.
+In the Entrepreneurship Consultancy Project you will prepare a business plan for the start of a new business and will advise, as a consultant, on the business proposals of other students.
 In the Self-Managed Learning module you will start a new business in consultation with your supervisor and mentor, incorporating the learning from the Consultancy Project module.

-Your third year (level 6)
+Third year (level 6)

 By your final year you will have developed a thorough understanding of the principles of business and will have had lots of exposure to real organisations, industry case studies and working practitioners.
 This final year is focused on bringing everything you have learnt together to solve real business problems.

-In your final year, all business management students study three core modules:
+In your final year, all Business Management students study three core modules: